-In your final year you focus on your own unique creative voice, developing a significant piece of games art for your portfolio in the Major Project.
-You will also continue your employability journey through the Professional Practice module, which helps you showcase your work as you start to look for employment within the games and related creative industries.
+In your final year you focus on your own unique creative voice, developing a piece of games art for your portfolio in your Final Project, and continuing your employability journey through the Industry 3: Professional Practice and Public Engagement module, which helps you showcase your work as you start to look for employment, or to start your career as an entrepreneur.

 The course has membership of The Independent Game Developers Association Limited ("TIGA") which gives students on this course the opportunity to enter relevant categories of the TIGA Games Industry Awards and TIGA UK Games Education Awards categories; as well as the opportunity to access membership only event(s).
 These activities will help students develop their employability and their visibility to potential employers / clients.
-Where appropriate (including but not limited to the Major Project), students will be encouraged to enter their assessed coursework into the TIGA awards.
+Where appropriate (including but not limited to the Final Project), students will be encouraged to enter their assessed coursework into the TIGA awards.